Laffy Taffy

 Laffy Taffy is an American brand of taffy candies produced by the Ferrara Candy Company, a subsidiary of Ferrero.
 The candies are small (about 45 g), individually wrapped taffy rectangles available in a variety of colors and fruit flavors, including banana, strawberry, green apple, grape, watermelon, blue raspberry, and cherry.
-Discontinued flavors include caramel apple, coconut, strawberries & cream, apple crisp, chocolate mousse, pumpkin donut, pineapple, guava, orange sorbet, lemon raspberry, fruit punch, mango, strawberry banana, peppermint, and hot cocoa.

 The name "Laffy Taffy" refers to both the texture of the taffy and its embodiment of silliness: short, question and answer style jokes are printed on the outside of each wrapper, such as "What do you call a cow with no legs? – Ground beef."
 Some jokes are pun-based, such as "What is Labor Day? – That's when moms have their babies."
 Others are based on silly word play, such as "What's an owl's favorite subject? – Owlgebra."
 The jokes are a mix of ones sent in by fans and popular puns identified through research.
 In 2022, Laffy Taffy held a joke writing contest in which they received 6,500 submissions.
 They selected the top 101 jokes to add to their joke depository.